Casati Stampa murders: The crime

 Among the men who were sexual partners of Casati Stampa's wife was Massimo Minorenti, a young Italian involved in far-right circles who, after briefly appearing in porn films, worked as an escort of "older rich women."
 Fallarino started seeing Minorenti without her husband being present and Casati Stampa, learning of this, became jealous.

-On 30 August 1970, he stormed in a "distraught" condition their home on Via Puccini 9 and asked the servants not to disturb him.
-He entered the living room where his wife and Minorenti were sitting waiting for him and fired three shots with his 12-gauge Browning at Fallarino who was killed instantly and then two shots at Minorenti who had tried in vain to protect himself behind a small table.
-He then turned the weapon on his head and fired.
-The servants, upon hearing the shots, called the police.
+On Saturday 29 August 1970, the marquis, invited for a weekend of hunting by the Marzotto family, stays at their estate in Valdagno of Vicenza.
+In the evening, he calls his wife, who informs him she'll spend the evening with "some friends," including Minorenti, who would need from him a loan, she says, to open a car dealership in the city.
+In the early hours of Sunday 30 August, Casati Stampa goes out to the hunting fields and kills nearly two hundred ducks.
+He leaves and drives back to Rome, whereby he storms in a "distraught" condition their home on Via Puccini 9 and asks servants not to disturb him.
+He enters the living room where his wife and Minorenti were sitting waiting for him and fires three shots with his 12-gauge Browning at Fallarino who is killed instantly and then two shots at Minorenti who tries in vain to protect himself behind a small table.
+He then turns the weapon on his head and fires.
+The servants, upon hearing the shots, call the police.

 Aftermath

-The marquess' will had bequeathed everything to his wife.
-Following their deaths, a legal battled began between the two respective families for the inheritance.
+The marquis' will had bequeathed everything to his wife.
+Following their deaths, a legal battle began between the two respective families for the inheritance.
 The autopsy having determined that Fallarino had expired before her husband, the fortune of Camillo II Casati Stampa of more than 2.4 billion lire (at the time worth about $3.9mln and in 2020 about $26mln) was awarded to his heir, daughter Annamaria from his wedding to Letizia Izzo.
-Among the fortune's assets was the Villa San Martino, in Arcore, which Annamaria sold to Silvio Berlusconi in 1972.
+Annamaria had married at eighteen Count Pierdonato Donà delle Rose and moved with him to Brazil.
+Among the fortune's assets was the Villa San Martino, in Arcore, which she sold to then real-estate businessman Silvio Berlusconi in 1972.

-More than a thousand photographs taken by Casati Stampa, and showing his wife in various settings, found their way into newspapers and magazines some time after the crime.
+More than a thousand photographs taken by Casati Stampa, and showing his wife in various "compromising" settings, found their way into newspapers and magazines some time after the crime.

+In 2019, Salvatore Pagano, the villa's keeper, died from natural causes, having never revealed anything about the household's affairs.